lapp0/query_decomposer/README.md

 # needs to use correct verbiage
 query: Which city has the tallest building between Boston and Atlanta?
 result: ['How tall is Boston.', 'How tall is Atlanta .']

+# "Safety in North America." is too broad
+query: Create a guide for hiking in North America
+result: ['North American hiking tips.', 'Safety in North America.']
 ```

 ## Benchmarks